 He won the New York New Dramatists Playwright exchange in 2008 for his play CONCUSSION, which premiered at Sydney Theatre Company in 2009.
 That year his play HARD CORE was shortlisted for the Patrick White Award.

 In 2011 Ross’ play ZEBRA! premiered with a sell out season at STC.

 He was appointed Artistic Director of Courthouse ARTS in Geelong where he successfully reinvigorated the organisation, turning it into a vibrant arts community.
 He has also worked on commissions and developments with St Martins, Canberra Youth Theatre and Back to Back Theatre.

 In 2015 he completed his Masters in Writing For Performance at Victorian College of the Arts, and his political satire I CAN’T EVEN premiered at Malthouse Theatre Melbourne.

 His verbatim play DARKER ANGELS was featured by Apocalypse Theatre in their response work: ASYLUM.

 In 2017 A STRATEGIC PLAN premiered at Griffin Theatre Company and LIFETIME GUARANTEE premiered at Theatre Works.

 He has written six plays for Radio National and had two childrens books published with Allen and Unwin.
 He is a freelance columnist, a teacher, and director.
-In Australia he is represented by Anthony Blair at Cameron’s.

 A TOWN NAMED WAR BOY, which premiered to a sold out season at the State Library of NSW, will be touring Australia in 2018.